saracmrv/saracmrv.github.io/research.md

 Overarching goal of my research aims at advancing statistical methods in educational and psychological measurement and improving validity and fairness in testing and assessments.
-My research focuses on (1) statistical modeling of anomalous testing taking behavior in educational and psychological measurement and (2) psychometric methodologies for the item- and person-level anomaly detection in the form of test collusion and item preknowledge.
 My general interests are in the latent variable models, item response theory, psychometrics, multilevel models, and test security.